 Recent research shows that microbes can influence and regulate the development and function of immune cells.
 Microbiota may be able to alleviate certain infections, and even decrease the risk of allergies and asthma.
 More, higher quality studies are needed in this area.

-The best news is we have an opportunity to improve our microbiome through the foods we consume, and in turn, improve our overall health.
+The best news is we have an opportunity for improving our microbiome and to restore gut health through the foods we consume, and in turn, improve our overall health.

 When we're born, our guts are sterile, but as we grow and consume new foods, our bacterial profile (if you will) develops with us.
-As adults, we can continue to manipulate our bacteria by intentionally choosing foods that enrich our gut environment.
+As adults, we can continue to manipulate our bacteria by intentionally choosing foods that enrich our gut environment, especially fermented foods.
 In fact, recent studies show that dietary changes can impact our gut environment within a single day!

 Probiotics Vs Prebiotics - what's the difference?

-Probiotics are the "good" bacteria that live in our guts.
-These good bacteria are also found in foods that we eat - by consuming them, we may be able to repopulate our intestines with the good stuff, and improve our immune system, GI health, and overall health.
+Probiotics are the "good" bacteria that live in our digestive tract.
+These good bacteria are also found in foods that we eat - by consuming them, we may be able to repopulate our intestines with the good stuff, and improve our immune system, digestive system, and overall health.

 Prebiotics feed probiotics.